 How to Increase Your IBS VA Rating

 If you believe your IBS rating does not accurately reflect the severity of your condition, there are steps you can take to increase it.
-One effective way to increase your rating is to identify and document any secondary conditions related to IBS.
+One effective way to increase your rating is to identify and document any secondary conditions related to Irritable Bowel Syndrome.
 These conditions can significantly impact your overall rating.
 Check out our secondary conditions guide for more information.

-Example: How a Veteran Won a 10% to 30% Rating Increase
+Example: How a Veteran Won a 10% to 30% IBS Rating Increase

 In this case, a veteran who served in the Army National Guard with active duty from 1969 to 1972 filed a claim for disability benefits due to Irritable Bowel Syndrome.
 Initially, the veteran was awarded a 10% disability rating.
 However, the veteran believed that their symptoms were more severe than what the rating reflected and appealed the decision.